Easy Darning Stitch Patterns Repair Cloths With Embroidery

 1. Grids and Crosshatches: Perfect for a clean, structured look.
 You can play with colors to make the design pop.
 Try doing Japanese darning stitch by hand here.

 2. Floral Designs: Think flowers, leaves, and vines are always a classic and oh-so-pretty on pillows or dresses.
 This is the perfect Darning stitch patterns for beginners.
+You can use any type of darning cotton for this pattern.

 3. Geometric Shapes: Triangles, diamonds, or hexagons are great for modern, edgy vibes on jackets or bags.
 Once, I even used this pattern to hide moth holes.
 And it works really nicely.